Find Affordable College Courses

 Montclair, NJ

 Montclair State University did quite well in this year’s ranking of the best places for linguistics and comparative literature students to get a master’s degree.
 It came in at #8 on the list.
-Located in the large suburb of Montclair, Montclair State is a public college with a very large student population.
+Located in the large suburb of Montclair, Montclair State is a public college with a fairly large student population.

-Out-of-state tuition fees for graduate students at Montclair State are $13,519 per year.
+The average tuition and fees for an out-of-state graduate students at Montclair State are $13,519 a year.

 UNL graduate students pay an average of $19,541 in tuition and fees each year.